Rejected by Israel, Eritreans find shelter in Germany

 |A letter presented to refugees on arrival in Rwanda [Yermi Brenner/Al Jazeera]|

 Mesgen's story about what happened to him in Rwanda is similar to testimonies from other Eritreans who exited Israel via the voluntary departure procedure.

-Research by the International Refugee Rights Initiative - a non-profit organisation focusing primarily on Africa - found Eritrean and Sudanese asylum seekers who left Israel voluntarily were sent to Rwanda and Uganda.
-Upon arrival, they were either encouraged to leave these countries, or live under the radar without legal status.
+Research by the International Refugee Rights Initiative - a non-profit organization focusing primarily on Africa - found Eritrean and Sudanese asylum seekers who left Israel voluntarily were sent to Rwanda and Uganda.
+Upon arrival, they were either encouraged to leave these countries or live under the radar without legal status.

 In the report Deported to the Unknown by the Hotline for Refugees and Migrants - a Tel-Aviv based NGO - Eritreans who left Israel voluntarily testified they were denied residence permits in Rwanda, held captive for days at a villa in Kigali, and eventually were smuggled to Uganda.

 The legality of Israel's voluntary departure procedure was challenged in an Israeli court in 2014.
 The state declared it has secret agreements with two unidentified African countries to take in Eritreans and Sudanese who leave Israel.
 Revealing the identity of the two African countries and details of the agreements "may harm Israel's foreign relations", according to a letter that Israel's Prime Minister Benjamin Nethanyau sent to the court.

 Al Jazeera asked Israel's Population and Immigration Authority what it does to ensure the safety of those who voluntarily exit.
 Spokeswoman Sabin Hadad said in an email she could not provide details because the agreements Israel has with the two unnamed African countries are confidential.